 Most people resume normal activities within two to three weeks.
 The results of eyelid surgery last for a long time.
 The effects are sometimes permanent, but the effect may be reduced as we get older or if put on weight.

 Recovery varies from patient to patient and it is advisable to take it easy for the first week after surgery.
 Most people are ready to go out and return to work after a week to 10 days.
 Patient should keep activities to a minimum for three to five days and he must avoid more strenuous activities for about three weeks.

 For those who are unable to have surgery or who simply do not wish to undergo a surgical procedure, there are non-surgical options.
-Injections of substances such as Restalyne and botulinum toxin.
+Injections of substances such as Restalyne and Anti-Wrinkle Injections.
 Restylane and other Dermal Fillers can rejuvenate the eyelid area, creating a more youthful appearance.
 It is non-invasive, takes approximately ten minutes, and most patients return to work and normal activity immediately.
 The results are not permanent but can last up to 18 months.
-Botulinum toxin, it should be noted, is used to relax the muscles in the forehead and between the eyes, therefore not addressing most of the issues a patient seeking a blepharoplasty would want fixed.
+Anti-Wrinkle Injections, it should be noted, is used to relax the muscles in the forehead and between the eyes, therefore not addressing most of the issues a patient seeking a blepharoplasty would want fixed.

 In so called “non-surgical blepharoplasty” the use of lasers are used to tighten and decrease skin volume in the upper and lower eyelids.
 These techniques are effective yet have not replaced surgical treatments, and should not be confused with blepharoplasty, which treats not only the superficial skin tissue but also underlying connective and muscle tissues.